devtron-labs/devtron/README.md

 ### Why use it?

-We have seen various tools that are used to greatly increase the ease of using Kubernetes.
-However, using these tools simultaneously is painful, and hard to use.
-This is due to the fact these tools don't talk to each other for managing different aspects of application lifecycle; including CI, CD, security, cost, observability, stabilization.
+We have seen various tools that are used to increase the ease of using Kubernetes significantly.
+However, using these tools simultaneously is painful and hard to use because these tools don't talk to each other for managing different aspects of the application lifecycle, including CI, CD, security, cost, observability, stabilization.

 Thus, we built Devtron to solve this problem!

 <p align="center"><img src="./assets/readme-comic.png"></p>

-Devtron is an open source modular product providing 'seamless', 'implementation agnostic uniform interface', integrated  with open source, and commercial tools across the entire life cycle.
-This is all achieved while focusing on a slick User Experience, including a self-serve model.
+Devtron is an open-source modular product providing a 'seamless,' 'implementation agnostic uniform interface,' integrated with open source and commercial tools across the entire life cycle.
+These are all achieved while focusing on a slick User Experience, including a self-serve model.
 <br>
 You can efficiently handle Security, Stability, Cost, and more in a unified experience.